A Better Way to Do High School

 - We know if comments come at the end of the semester, that’s too late.

-That’s why teachers provide daily, written feedback, allowing students to make small adjustments that lead to big results.
+That’s why teachers provide frequent feedback, allowing students to make small adjustments that lead to big results.
 Research demonstrates that real-time feedback helps students to be more proactive in their own learning and create strategies for success.
 It’s simple – when students are taught how to improve, they do.

 - Each student is wholly involved in their own educational progress, meaning personalization is more than a buzzword.